mygithubadel/react-form-binding/README.md

 # Form Fields Binding using React

-a simple form with binding feature used that can be used for filtering / searching
+a simple form with binding feature that can be used for filtering / searching

 ## Architecture
 - frontend: React.js